This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 ||Deputy Vice-Chancellor (Academic)

-(259) Upon receipt of an appeal made in time, the Appeal Officer:
+(261) Upon receipt of an appeal made in time in accordance with Clause 256, the Appeal Officer:

 - will consider material taken into account by the original decision maker in making their determination, which is relevant to the grounds of appeal;